 As mentioned above, females who carry a single copy of the disease gene for Nance-Horan syndrome (heterozygotes) may develop some symptoms of the disorder.
 Such symptoms are usually milder and more variable than those associated with the fully expressed disorder.
 Affected females may have abnormally small corneas (microcornea) and/or Y-shaped clouding (opacities) in the back portion of the lens of the eyes at birth (congenital posterior sutural cataracts).
 Vision may be normal, or there may be slightly decreased clearness or clarity of vision (visual acuity).
 Without appropriate treatment, posterior sutural cataracts may progress to total clouding of the lens of the eyes (total cataracts) later in life.
 Heterozygous females often have some dental abnormalities, such as abnormally-shaped front teeth (incisors) and/or unusually wide spaces (irregular diastema) between some of the teeth.
 Affected females usually do not develop intellectual impairment.

 Nance-Horan syndrome is caused by mutations of the NHS gene, which is located on the X chromosome.
+The function of this gene is not fully understood.
 Nance-Horan syndrome is inherited as an X-linked trait.
 Genetic diseases are determined by the combination of genes for a particular trait that are on the chromosomes received from the father and the mother.

 X-linked disorders are conditions that result from changes (mutations) of a gene on an X chromosome.
 Females have two X chromosomes, but males have one X chromosome and one Y chromosome.
 In females, disease traits resulting from the abnormal copy of a gene on one X chromosome can be “masked” by the normal copy of the gene on the other X chromosome.
 (For more, see below.)
 In the opposite, since males only have one X chromosome, if they inherit an abnormal copy of a gene for a disease present on the X, it will likely be fully expressed.
 Men with X-linked disorders transmit the gene to all their daughters, who are carriers, but never to their sons.
 Women who are carriers of an X-linked disorder have a 50 percent risk of transmitting the carrier condition to their daughters and a 50 percent risk of transmitting the disease to their sons.